cham-s/c_practice/split/README.md

 ##split

-Takes a string as argument splits it, and return an array of word
+Takes a string as argument splits it, and return an array of words

 ```bash
 >$ ./split "Hello World"